The restaurant intelligence already powering AI dining answers.

 A dedicated pipeline discovers and parses restaurant menus across PDFs, images, embedded widgets, and platform-specific formats.
 Menu data powers dietary scoring, price calibration, dish recommendations, and catches gaps that reviews alone miss.

-Analyze across 37 dimensions
+Analyze across 37 internal dimensions

 Detect review authenticity

 Not all reviews are equal.
 Reviewer credibility is weighted: a long-time local regular counts for more than a first-time tourist.
 Pattern analysis identifies review manipulation: solicited reviews, gaming patterns, fake review campaigns, and tourist-trap inflation.
 An authenticity assessment is built into every restaurant profile.
-A 4.8 with manipulated reviews is not the same as a 4.8 with genuine ones.

 Grade deterministically